shivanshdave/2020-432/projects/project2/README.md

 Here, you will describe, in complete English sentences, what you have learned about your research question by doing the work in the previous sections.

-- Be sure to begin your Conclusions section by restating the research question in new words and then providing a clear answer (which is not likely to be a completely definitive answer) to your question.
+- Be sure to begin your Conclusions section by restating the research question and then providing a clear answer (which is not likely to be a completely definitive answer) to your question, which is the result of the analytic work you've done.
-- The remainder of the Conclusions section should discuss the strengths and limitations of your approach, and also comment on possible next steps and describe what you would now do differently in studying this question (if anything) having gone through this experience.
+- The remainder of the Conclusions section should discuss the strengths and limitations of your approach, comment on possible next steps and describe what you would now do differently in studying this question (if anything) having gone through this experience.
-- A good Conclusions section will likely require between 250 and 500 words.
+- We expect that a good Conclusions section will require between 250 and 500 words.

 ## Section 8 should be labeled Session Information